mirisuzanne/miriamsuzanne/README.rst

 all the required npm packages
 for linting and compiling Sass.

-The ``output/`` directory is a git submodule
-(it is the repo "github.com/mirisuzanne/mirisuzanne.github.com", which is also the deployment on Github Pages).
-Run ``git submodule init; git submodule update`` to get the submodule in place.

 The site templates are in ``templates/``, and static files are in ``static/``.